sweng-epfl/public/project/ReadMe.md

 4. Meet with members of the staff to demo your app, discuss your progress, and agree on what to do in the next sprint

-At the end of the semester, you will have a chance to show off your hard work to your classmates, and vote for your favorite apps as part of a friendly competition.
+At the end of the course, you will have a chance to show off your hard work to your classmates, and vote for your favorite apps as part of a friendly competition.
 The staff will award prizes to the apps with the most votes.
 This competition will not impact your grade, but it should help motivate you.